 - Virginia Small, Women- and Minority-Owned Certification (SWaM) program is administered by the Virginia Department of Small Business and Supplier Diversity and helps small, women- and minority-owned businesses with doing business with state government entities.

 - Entrepreneurship Plus Program from Virginia Western teaches students and prospective entrepreneurs how to launch a business in one semester.
-While enrolled, you will develop ideas into a real company, learn how to fund and finance your company, develop a logo, business cards, website, brochures, press releases, marketing objectives, and more.
+While enrolled, you will develop ideas into a real company, learn how to fund and finance your company, design a logo, business cards, website, brochures, press releases, marketing objectives, and more.

 Business Training and Development